wp-plugins/wp-live-chat-support/readme.txt

 Stable tag: trunk
 License: GPLv2

 Fully functional Live Chat plugin.
 Chat with your visitors for free!
-No need for third party connections or monthly payments.
+No need for monthly payments.
+Add live chat support to your site now.

 == Description ==